 Module 1:Emiliano Donadio earned his PhD by studying the interactions between pumas (known here as cougars) and vicunas (who are cousins to the more familiar llama) in the mountains of Argentina.He provides his research questions and data here for students to analyze.

-Wild Life Ecology in San Guillermo National Park, Argentina: the iBook for your iPad.
+Wild Life Ecology in San Guillermo National Park, Argentina: the iBook for Macs with the Mavericks operating system.

 A new module by Mikey Tabak on his research in the Fauklin Islands, Argentina.